headwindz/headwindz.run/articles/Asynchronicity in JavaScript.md

 console.log(arr.length); //2
 ```

-Based on the implementation of *readAllV2*, if reading *b.txt* completes before *a.txt*, then we are setting result[1] = ${content of b.txt}, resulting *result.length === files.length* to be true.
-At the case, we call the success callback to terminate the function without getting result of *a.txt*.
-Therefore, we can't simply rely on *result.length* to check for the termination status.
+Based on the implementation of *readAllV2* , if reading *b.txt* completes before *a.txt* , then we are setting result[1] = ${content of *b.txt* }, resulting in *result.length === files.length* to be true.
+At the case, we call the success callback to terminate the function without getting result of *a.txt* .
+Therefore, we can't simply rely on *result.length* as the completioin indicator.

 ```javascript
 let fs = require('fs'),